Mecope1/tin-can-communicator/README.md

 ## Features
 * Chat with other people using the command line!
-* Has 255 possible chat rooms to join.
-(Room 0 is reserved for server-wide messages).
-These are numbered 1 through 255.
+* 256 Chat rooms available. (numbered 0-255)
-* chat messages are only broadcast to members of the same chat room.
+* Chat messages are only broadcast to members of the same chat room.
-* Utilizes a TLV style binary protocol to encode messages.
+* Utilizes a TLV style binary protocol to encode and decode messages.

 ## Basic Usage
 ### Server